About Canton Youth Symphonies

 Grow by providing a progressive orchestra training program: Canton Youth Strings, Canton Youth Symphony, and Canton Youth Symphony Advanced Orchestra

-Led by Music Director, Matthew Jenkins Jaroszewicz, the Canton Youth Symphony has grown to include three ensembles and is made up of students from nine counties in the Northeast Ohio area.
-Elementary through high school students occupy the three ensembles of the program. and enjoy the challenging and joyful educational experience that CYS creates.
+Led by CYSAO Coductor Matthew Jenkins Jaroszewicz, CYS Conductor Michele N. Monigold, and Youth Strings Conductor Raylena Bevington, the Canton Youth Symphony has grown to include three ensembles and is made up of students from ten counties in the Northeast Ohio area.
+Elementary through high school students occupy the three ensembles of the program and enjoy the challenging and joyful educational experience that CYS creates.

 Ensembles